 Dr. Steven Gundry

-For more tasty recipes that are Plant Paradox approved, watch on the Gundry MD YouTube channel:
+For more tasty recipes, watch on the Gundry MD YouTube channel:

 Want help stocking your pantry with Gundry-approved foods?
 Visit the online grocery shop for Dr. G’s personally curated products for the lectin-free lifestyle.
 Click the image to shop now: